 Lying flat on the floor, raise your legs to a 90-degree angle in the air.
 Lower the legs to the floor slowly and then raise them up again - making sure not to touch the floor with your feet.

-You can vary the difficulty of this move by bending your knees slightly or reducing how much you lower your legs.
+This is a great lower ab exercise, and can be made easier by bending your knees slightly or reducing how much you lower your legs.